-Last 5 quarters relative positioning & Market Shae of Arkade Developers in Santacruz West
+Last 2 years relative positioning & Market Shae of Arkade Developers in Santacruz West per Supply (in units)

-In Santacruz West, Arkade Developers has 10% share in the total supply and 4% share in the total absorption of Santacruz West cumulatively from 2022 to Q1 2023.
+In Santacruz West, Arkade Developers has 6% share in the total supply and 4% share in the total absorption of Santacruz West cumulatively from 2022 to Q1 2024.
 The share in sales is low because Arkade Developers has recently launched a project here in 2023.

-Figure 73: Market Share of Arkade Developers as per Absorption (in units)
+Figure 71: Market Share of Arkade Developers as per Absorption (in units) Source: MahaRERA, Anarock Research & Company